 This modular approach is critical.
 By splitting responsibilities, you reduce the noise for each model.
 The test agent does not need to know how to write the documentation; it just needs to know how to break the app.
 The documentation agent does not need to run the browser; it just needs to interpret the code changes.

 The reality is that specialized agents perform better than generalists.
 Instead of creating a bottleneck with one model, you create a workflow where multiple agents collaborate.
 This is how you reach critical mass in automation.
-You move from a developer typing code to an architect directing a swarm of autonomous workers.
-The game has changed, and the winners will be the ones who build teams of agents, not just prompts.
+You move from a developer typing code to an architect directing a swarm of autonomous agents — and the winners will be those who build teams of agents, not just prompts.

 Building self-sustaining systems